 During its construction, three young workers convinced Odor to install hardwood flooring on the upper level rather than planed rough boards, as it would be more suitable for dancing.
-The workers offered to pay the difference and Odor accepted.
-Construction of the barn was completed in 1898 and measured 60 feet in diameter and was 43 feet high.
+The workers offered to pay the difference, and Odor accepted.
+Construction of the barn was completed in 1898 and measured 60 feet in diameter, and was 43 feet high.
 Odor used the barn to store hay, grain, and livestock on the lower level, and the upper level became a community center from the start.
-For the next decades, regular barn dances drew crowds and musicians to Arcadia from a wide area.
+For the following decades, regular barn dances drew crowds and musicians to Arcadia from a wide area.

-In 1902, the Missouri, Kansas & Texas Railroad began to construct a line from Bartlesville to Oklahoma City.
+In 1902, the Missouri, Kansas & Texas Railroad began constructing a line from Bartlesville to Oklahoma City.
 In 1903, William H. Odor and Benjamin Newkirk donated land and formed a townsite company.
-A railroad station was soon built and farmers began to ship cotton and other farm goods out of Arcadia.
+A railroad station was soon built, and farmers began to ship cotton and other farm goods out of Arcadia.
 By 1907, the town was called home to 994 residents.
 Some of its earliest businesses included A. H. Crabb’s Pioneer Mercantile and cotton gin, B. F. Ogle’s Up-to-Date Grocery, Odor and McMinimy Hardware, Sweat’s Restaurant, and F. C. Dowell’s Arcadia Hotel.
 By 1910, it also had three churches and two schools, one for whites and a separate school for blacks.
-By the 1920s Arcadia had telephone service, two banks, seven general stores, a pharmacy, two cotton gins, as well as other businesses.
+By the 1920s, Arcadia had telephone service, two banks, seven general stores, a pharmacy, two cotton gins, and other businesses.

 By 1990, the town was reduced to just 320 residents.
-Today Arcade is called home to about 270 people, most of them who commute to jobs in the Oklahoma City area.
+Today Arcade is called home to about 270 people, most of whom commute to jobs in the Oklahoma City area.

-In addition to the round barn, Arcadia also provides a number of other picturesque opportunities at the now-closed HillBillee’s BBQ as you first enter this small town.
-This was once the home of an original Route 66 Gas Station, Café and Motor Court.
+In addition to the round barn, Arcadia also provides several other picturesque opportunities at the now-closed HillBillee’s BBQ as you first enter this small town.
+This was once the home of an original Route 66 Gas Station, Café, and Motor Court.
 Legend has it that in the early years of Route 66, the motor court would even provide a “companion” for male travelers.